AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 - Open your CoPilot security group for:

-  - 443 from anywhere user access (User Interface)
+  - TCP port 443 from anywhere user access (to reach CoPilot via HTTPS connection using web browser)

   - UDP port 5000 from all of your Aviatrix gateway IPs (gateways send Remote Syslog to CoPilot)